LovelaceC/Zea/content/hacking/introduction/contents/lab/lab.md

 ---
-title: What is a hacking lab?
+title: What is a cracking lab?
 type: default
 layout: page
-child: Hacking
+child: Cracking
 fold: Introduction
 ---